nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Binomial Distributions 🅱️.md

 A histogram of data gives percentages for observed data.
 In contrast, a probability histogram is a theoretical construct: it visualizes probabilities rather than that have been empirically observed.

 ## Normal approximation to Binomial distribution
-Consider the same example as before, but now we have n=50 games,
+Consider the same example as before, but now we have n=50 games & p=0.2,
 ![[Pasted image 20230518093136.png]]
 The curve looks like it has a normal distribution to it.
 Another way of confirming if a Binomial Distribution is Normal is by checking the following 2 conditions:
 	$np\ge10 \text{ and } n(1-p)\ge10$